Achievable logoAchievable logo

 • Low level indicates decreased protein malabsorption, severe burns

-• High levels indicates liver or kidney disease
+• High levels indicate liver or kidney disease

 • High density lipoprotein (HDL- good cholesterol):